NU-CCRG/Getting-Started/Python-Assignments/Py-Assignments_02/Prompt_02.md

 **Task:**
 Your assignment is to use the WACCM netCDF file to (1) create a time series plot of latitude-weighted global average monthly temperatures from 2006-2099 (note 1) and (2) create a time series plot of latitude-weighted global average annual temperature anomalies from 2006-2099.
 Use 2006-2035 as your baseline.

 (note 1) Calculate the weights according to latitude.
-There are multiple ways to do this (see here).
-In this example, we use the cosine of latitudes. rad  = 4.*math.atan(1.)/180. weights   = np.cos(lat*rad)
+There are multiple ways to do this (see https://www.ncl.ucar.edu/Document/Functions/Built-in/wgt_areaave.shtml).
+In this example, we use the cosine of latitudes. (ex: rad  = 4.*math.atan(1.)/180. weights   = np.cos(lat*rad))

 Bonus challenge #1: Use subplot functionality to put both of these plots in the same figure.